polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 C# methods.
 After all, what would a DLS engine be without the ability to extend it with your own keywords?

-What our previous [/tutorials/send-email](sending emails tutorial) tried to hint at, is that Magic is more than CRUD.
+What our previous [sending emails tutorial](/tutorials/send-email) tried to hint at, is that Magic is more than CRUD.
 In this tutorial, we will show you just that, by creating our own Hyperlambda keyword, that invokes your own C# method, resulting in that Magic and Hyperlambda